mozilla-services/socorro/docs/databasetabledesc.rst

 Contains a list of crash location "addresses", extracted hourly from the raw data.
 Surrogate key: address_id.

+Updated by update_reports_clean().

 crash_types
 -----------

 Intersects process_types and whether or not a crash is a hang to supply 5 distinct crash types.
 Used for the "Crashes By User" screen.

+Updated manually.

 domains
 -------

 List of HTTP domains extracted from raw reports by applying a truncation regex to the crashing URL.
 These should contain no personal information.
 Contains a "first seen" column.
 Surrogate key: domain_id

+Updated from update_reports_clean(), with function update_lookup_new_reports().

 flash_versions
 --------------

 List of Abobe Flash version numbers harvested from crashes.
 Has a "first_seen" column.
 Surrogate key: flash_version_id.

+Updated from update_reports_clean(), with function update_lookup_new_reports().

 os_names
 --------

 Canonical list of OS names used in Sorocco.
 Natural key.
-Fixed list, manually populated.
+Fixed list.

+Updated manually.

 os_versions
 -----------

 List of versions for each OS based on data harvested from crashes.
 Contains some garbage versions because we cannot validate.
 Surrogate key: os_version_id.

+Updated from update_reports_clean(), with function update_os_versions_new_reports().

 plugins
 -------

 List of "interesting modules" harvested from raw crashes, populated by the processors.
 Surrogate key: ID.
 Links to plugins_reports.

 process_types
 -------------

 Standing list of crashing process types (browser, plugin and hang).
-Manually input.
 Natural key.

+Updated manually.

 products
 --------

 List of supported products, along with the first version on rapid release.
-Manually maintained.
 Natural key: product_name.

+Updated manually.

 product_versions
 ----------------

 Contains a list of versions for each product, since the beginning of rapid release (i.e. since Firefox 5.0).
 Version numbers are available expressed several different ways, and there is a sort column for sorting versions.
 Also contains build_date/sunset_date visibility information and the featured_version flag.  "build_type" means the same thing as "release_channel".
 Surrogate key: product_version_id.

+Updated by update_product_versions(), based on data from releases_raw.

 Version columns include: